Quebec Liberal Party: Modern history

-Since its most recent election, the Liberal government has faced a number of scandals, including historic losses at the Caisse de dépôt et placement du Québec, the attribution of highly sought-after subsidized daycare spaces to Liberal Party donors, as well as allegations of systemic construction industry corruption which arose notably during the 2009 Montréal municipal election.
+Since its most recent election, the Liberal government has faced a number of scandals, including historic losses at the Caisse de dépôt et placement du Québec, the attribution of highly sought-after subsidized daycare spaces to Liberal Party donors, as well as allegations of systemic construction industry corruption which arose notably during the 2009 Montreal municipal election.
 After public pressure, the Liberal government eventually called for a public commission of inquiry.
 Jean Charest's personal approval ratings have at times been lower than those of other premiers.

 In 2012, the Liberal government announced it was going to raise university tuition from $2,168 to $3,793 in increments between 2012 and 2017.
 This move proved controversial, leading to a significant portion of Quebec post-secondary students striking against the measures.
 In response to the discord the Quebec Liberal government introduced controversial emergency legislation via Bill 78 that restricted student protest activities, attacking students' right to strike and to demonstrate peacefully, and dealt with the administrative issues resulting from so many students missing classes.

 After almost a decade in power, the Liberal government of Jean Charest was defeated in the 2012 provincial election by the Parti Québécois led by Pauline Marois.
 Charest was also personally defeated in his constituency and resigned as party leader.

 They came back into power during the 2014 election under Philippe Couillard.
-In the 2018 election, they became the official opposition.
+In the 2018 election, they became the official opposition, losing power to the Coalition Avenir Quebec.

-The contemporary Quebec Liberal Party is a broad-based federalist and multiculturalist coalition including among its members some supporters of the federal Liberals, New Democratic Party, Bloc Québécois, Greens, and Conservatives.
-In terms of voter support, it has always been able to rely on the great majority of non-Francophone people in Quebec, in other words, the great majority of Anglophones and Allophones.